Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 could potentially turn into a long series of posts, I'm going to talk about some of the problems with Subs and the way I plan to fix them.
 MultiSub is one of the pieces that is going to come along for the ride.

+I'm planning to make several fixes to the systems I talk about below, although exactly what I am going to fix and how I am going to do it are still up in the air.
+Feedback and suggestions, as always, are appreciated.
+I know that what we have is bad enough to need fixing, even if I don't currently know all the best ways to proceed.

 Want me to prove to you that we have a major problem?
 Here is the complete, unadulterated list of attributes for the Sub PMC: